Autosomal dominant partial epilepsy with auditory features: Signs & symptoms

 Less commonly, visual hallucinations, smell abnormalities, and/or vertigo can occur before and during seizures.

 Some people may experience receptive aphasia before temporarily losing consciousness to a seizure.

 Some people with this disorder report that there are specific sounds which can trigger their seizures.
 But most people do not have a known trigger.
 People with ADPEAF may have different kinds of seizures, but partial seizures are often the most common.
 The frequency of seizures can vary greatly from person-to-person.

 Causes

 Variants in the LGI1 gene or the RELN gene have commonly been hypothesized to be a cause of ADPEAF.
 However, recent advances have supported the idea that whether someone has ADPEAF is usually not determined by genetics alone.
 Rather, there are probably multiple factors causing someone to have it.
 It is not uncommon for people with ADPEAF to have no known family members with the disorder.

-Etymology
+History

 This condition was first reported in 1995, when Ottman et al. described a family with recurrent seizures and auditory symptoms.